MacPeng/Programming-Language/README.md

 •Mapping of language features to assembly/machine code •Parameter passing
 •Activation records
-•Can deal with moderately-sized programs•Familiar with data structure concepts and applications•Competence with recursion
+•Can deal with moderately-sized programs
+•Familiar with data structure concepts and applications •Competence with recursion